mattcaron/thermostat/controller/instructions.md

              temp_c=`cat /sys/bus/w1/devices/28-012062f7a914/temperature`
              echo "scale=1; $temp_c/1000*1.8 + 32" | bc

+   1. Set up system email forwarding (assuming you want to get emails from the watchdog when it reboots the system):

+      1. Install it:

+             sudo apt install ssmtp

+      1. And then configure `/etc/ssmtp/ssmtp.conf` appropriately.

+   1. Enable the watchdog timer.

+      This is so that, if the hardware locks up, it will get rebooted.

+      1. Enable it in the devicetree.
+         1. Edit `/boot/config.txt`
+         1. Find the `dtparam` lines that enable `spi` and `i2c`.
+         1. Add the following line:

+                dtparam=watchdog=on

+      1. Install the `watchdog` package:

+             sudo apt install watchdog

+      1. Configure it:
+         1. Edit `/etc/watchdog.conf`
+         1. Uncomment the following lines:

+                watchdog-device         = /dev/watchdog
+                max-load-1              = 24
+                max-load-5              = 18
+                max-load-15             = 12
+                min-memory              = 1
+                allocatable-memory      = 1

+         1. And this one needs to be uncommented and changed:

+                watchdog-timeout        = 15

+         1. The rest should be fine at the defaults.

+      1. Enable it:

+             sudo systemctl enable watchdog

+      1. Reboot

 1. Make sure to give it either a static IP or a static DHCP lease and add that IP to your local network DNS lookup.
 The reason here is that the sensors need